ElizabethA01/Weather-App/README.md

     "jsdom": "^19.0.0",
     "lodash": "^4.17.21"
   }

-To set up the local environment, clone the repository.

-Clone the repository using the command line using HTTPS
+- Clone the repository using the command line using HTTPS
 - Paste this command in the command line: $ git clone https://github.com/ElizabethA01/The-Simon-game.git or clone in VS code.
-- Right click index.html and select open in default broswer (preferably Google Chrome).
+- Create an App ID on https://openweathermap.org/ and replace variable for appID in code.
+- Type npm install in terminal to download all dependencies.
+- Type npx nodemon app.js in terminal to run code in local environment.
+- Insert 'localhost:3000' in search engine to access weather app.

 ## Usage